-However, the Fare Collection industry (mobile ticketing aside) is still dominated by Automated Fare Collection (AFC) providers offering bespoke and customized solutions that agencies purchase and are stuck with for years (sometimes decades) using a Design, Build, Operate, Maintain (DBOM) model for systems delivery.
+However, the fare collection industry (mobile ticketing aside) is still dominated by Automated Fare Collection (AFC) providers offering bespoke and customized solutions that agencies purchase and are stuck with for years (often decades) using a Design, Build, Operate, Maintain (DBOM) model for systems delivery.

 The Problems with Design, Build, Operate, Maintain (DBOM) Bespoke Fare Collection Systems